 1. Microbial Diversity

 A diverse gut is a healthy gut.
-The more diversity of bacteria, the better.
-A reduction of microbial diversity can be seen in a wide range of disorders, from gastrointestinal diseases to psychiatric conditions.
+So the more diversity of bacteria, the better.
+A reduction of microbial diversity occurs in a wide range of disorders, from gastrointestinal diseases to psychiatric conditions.
 Indeed, a lack of diversity in the gut has been associated with a reduction in cognitive capabilities.

 Reduced microbial diversity can result from eating highly processed foods which dominate the Western or American diet.
-When foods are processed, they’re refined, having removed a lot of the natural substances that are in unprocessed foods.
-This means that a cheeseburger has less diversity of nutrients, thus feeding a smaller proportion of bacteria in the gut.
+Processing and refining foods removes many of the natural substances found in unprocessed foods.
+This means that a cheeseburger has less diversity of nutrients and feeds a smaller proportion of bacteria in the gut.
 Meanwhile, the bacteria which thrive on other natural substances are left hungry, and the population dwindles.

 In contrast to the Western diet, there is mounting evidence in favor of a Mediterranean diet, rich in monounsaturated fats (from olive oil) and polyphenols, for example.
 See figure 2 for a visual comparison of the Western vs. Mediterranean diets.